IMAT1912/IMAT1912/lab_03/lab_03.md

     index, new_value = args.split(maxsplit=1)
 ValueError: not enough values to unpack (expected 2, got 1)
 ```
+>Your output may be slightly different, but you can trace through your error in exactly the same way.

 Learning to read error messages is a crucial skill.
 Study the output and try to understand what it is saying.

-Let's break it down:
+Let's break it down.
+The first line is a simple introduction to the `traceback` that follows.

 ```
 Traceback (most recent call last):
 ```

-This is a clue.
+This contains an important clue.
 We might want to look at the last item to see what really went wrong.

+The following four entries show the key lines of code that led to the error and should help us to diagnose and fix the problem.

+Each entry looks something like this:

 ```
   File "lab_03.py", line 95, in <module>